tbroyer/http-cookie-auth/spec/draft-broyer-http-cookie-auth.rst

 * `User Agent Authentication Forms` [W3C.NOTE-authentform-19990203]_

-Acknowledgements
+Acknowledgments
 ################
-Thanks to those who raised the issue to the WHAT Working Group and the World Wide Web Consortium's HTML WOrking Group; to Ian Hickson for his summary of the issue and a similar proposed (tied to HTML though).
+Thanks to those who raised the issue to the WHAT Working Group and the World Wide Web Consortium's HTML Working Group; to Ian Hickson for his summary of the issue and a similar proposed (tied to HTML though).

 Many thanks to Julian Reschke for his encouragements and help with